-The wellness in a horse’s gastrointestinal tract can make or break his ability to perform, have a happy disposition, and even function on a daily basis.
-There are so many facets contributing to a healthy belly and gut, but I think that we can make a big impact for our horses’ health by implementing these three practices.
-I am so excited to share some concepts I’ve been learning about concerning feeding management aspects and the horses’ consequential reactions!
+A horse’s GI health can make or break his ability to perform, behave, and even function on a daily basis.
+There are so many facets contributing to a healthy, pain-free gut, but we can make an impact for our horses’ health by starting with these three practices.
+Let’s talk about feeding management practices for sustainable gut health!

 Since water is a universal solvent, it is the platform on which biological enzymes and microbial flora breakdown nutrients.
 IE- without hydration, your horse cannot break down nutrients effectively.

 We often feed horses on a per meal basis.
 They get breakfast grain with some hay, dinner grain with some hay, and if they’re lucky, some lunch hay.
-For some horses who pick and prod through the hay slowly, this is just fine, but others are left for hours on end without something to eat.
-Horses’ body systems are meant for foraging bits of feedstuff all day long.
+For horses who pick and prod through the hay slowly, this may work well, but others are left for hours on end without something to eat.
+The horse’s GI tracts are meant to forage all day long, leaving the horse uncomfortable without something to chew on.
 With this in mind, feeding a forage-based diet benefits the horse in three ways.

 Forage in the Stomach=Ulcer Prevention

 Where humans only produce acid in our stomachs when we eat, horses produce a steady secretion throughout the day.
 It’s a logical biological concept, as horses are built to eat throughout the day.
-However, without forage present, this constant acid secretion becomes problematic.
+However, without forage present, this constant acid secretion builds up and becomes problematic.

-On a chemical level, forage with sufficient to high levels of calcium help buffer gastric pH levels, creating a less acidic environment.
-This is where we hear about alfalfa, beet pulp, and ulcer preventative supplements helping make the horse more comfortable.
+On a chemical level, forage with sufficient to high levels of calcium help to buffer gastric pH levels, preventing an overly acidic environment.
+This is where we hear about alfalfa, beet pulp, and ulcer preventative supplements helping keep the horse more comfortable.

-On a mechanical level, forage enters the stomach and floats on top of the acid, creating a sort of mat.
-When the horse moves about and swings acid around the stomach, his mat weighs it down and minimizes splashing on the stomach lining!
+On a mechanical level, forage enters the stomach and floats on top of the acid, creating a hay mat.
+When the horse moves about and swings acid around the stomach, his mat weighs it down and minimizes splashing on the stomach lining.

-With this we must keep in mind that the relationship is most beneficial when microbes have plenty of fiber, IE forage, to digest.
-The microbes will break down starch, but at a cost.
+With this system, microbes function best when they have fiber, IE forage, to digest consistently.
+Fiber feeds them and keeps them functioning efficiently, and helps to balance the pH in the gut.
+The microbes will also break down starch, but at a cost.
 When excessive starch in the horse’s system reaches the microbes, they break it down and produce lactic acid as a byproduct.
 This lowers the environmental pH in the cecum, killing the microbes.

-On the other hand, if there is nothing going through the cecum & large colon for hours on end, the microbes can starve.
-When there is insufficient microbial population in the horse’s gut, digestion is limited; the intestines can become inflamed, and the horse’s immune system is compromised.
+If there is nothing going through the cecum & large colon for hours on end, the microbes can starve.
+When there is an insufficient microbial population in the horse’s gut, digestion is limited.
+The intestines can become inflamed, and the horse’s immune system is compromised.

 Sufficient forage consumption may be the most important feature to an emotionally stable horse.
 Think about it.
 A horse’s survival priority list goes as follows,

 Horses live and think in present time.
-If they are eating, they’ve already met the safety category so that’s not a concern, and they know they are not starving, so all is well with the world.
+If they are eating, they’ve checked first and second box in the safety category.
+They know they are not under attack, and they are not starving— all is well with the world.
 However, think about when horses go hours on end without anything to chew on.
 They don’t feel satiation, and they don’t think to the future of dinner grain.
 They understand only that there is a high survival priority not being met.
-All that is left for these horses is to fester in a state of discontent.
+All that is left for these horses is to fester in discontentment.

-Moral of the story- if you have to feed a horse 9 lbs of high energy concentrate to keep weight on it, feed it in small increments throughout the day, the more the better!
+Moral of the story- Feed more, smaller meals.
+If you have a hard keeper who needs 9 lbs of high energy concentrate to maintain weight, feed it in 3 or 4 meals throughout the day, the more the better!